Insights

 FaaS Providers and Serverless Function Examples

-AWS Lambda Serverless Functions
+Serverless Functions environment

-Functions is a serverless environment to execute functions on the edge, transforming, enriching, and filtering messages as they route through the PubNub network using JavaScript.
+Real-Time Functions is a serverless environment to execute functions on the edge, transforming, enriching, and filtering messages as they route through the PubNub network using JavaScript.
 This serverless platform differs fundamentally from the others since the Function’s event handler executes in response to an event from PubNub, such as when a message is published with PubNub’s Pub/Sub API.

 A developer can execute code on an in-transit PubNub message after its publish, but before the message reaches a subscriber.
 There are other execution configurations including non-blocking after publish, and a REST API Endpoint that can be accessed like a Node.js server.
 State can be managed using a built using KV-Store within the functions environment.
 There is also a catalog of open source, 3rd party integrations on the PubNub Functions Catalog.